|You may remember him as "the only person on the original Death Star that took the Rebels seriously."|

 Tagge is a bit of an odd fit with VSDs and Interdictors as they won't usually be fast enough to get into the fight to double-spend a token by turn 2 and they don't get a defensive retrofit slot (without Tua) and so their brace token is locked down by accuracy results against bigger attacks with enough regularity that it's hard to really rely on double-spending it in one turn and then getting it back doing much for you.
 Raiders also aren't super keen on him as by the time you've discarded your brace token with a Raider, you're usually quite close to death and the return of the brace won't usually make much of a difference.

 In short, in case you couldn't tell by now, I'm not a big fan of Tagge.
 Neither were most Imperial players in the wave 5 Regionals, where Tagge was brought to events as a commander 2% of the time and never once made it to the top 4.
 I don't think he's doomed to being a disappointment forever, but for now he's lackluster and wishing for more Imperial ships with defensive retrofit slots worth filling with Electronic Countermeasures and more upgrades that allow you to spend your own defense tokens.
 He does have some use as a commander in a Corellian Conflict campaign where he can return discarded defense tokens to scarred ships if you're stuck bringing a scarred ship into a fight, but that's admittedly rather corner-case.
 Another niche use is as a counter to Admiral Sloane, who will usually be gunning to discard brace tokens from large ships, but you still run into the turns 3 and 4 "dead zone" where most of the damage is being done and Tagge is powerless to do anything about it when your chances of being destroyed are at their highest.

 With all that said, I'll continue on in good faith but please be aware that I overall do not recommend using Tagge as of right now and I hope one day I'll be able to change my stance on that matter.
 For now, he generally comes off rather poorly when compared to Admiral Motti who is much less situationally useful.
-If you don't like reviews where as of wave 5 I come to the unfortunate conclusion that I don't recommend using a commander then I'd recommend skipping the eventual Konstantine article, too 😅.
+If you don't like reviews where as of wave 6 I come to the unfortunate conclusion that I don't recommend using a commander then I'd recommend skipping the Konstantine article, too 😅.

 The main build I have seen Tagge running better than other Imperial commanders could is the Gozanti + Arquitens combination.
 This seems to mostly come down to a group of 2-3 Arquitens that intend to circle the outside of a battle throwing in red dice while a group of 2-4 Gozantis issues squadron commands to a large squadron group that's mixing it up with the enemy ships and squadrons roughly in the middle.
 Because Tagge can help the Arquitens regenerate their evade defense tokens to dodge attacks and use their TRCs and he can bail out Gozantis who discarded their scatter defense tokens, he can get some use on all the ships.
 The main issue here is I haven't seen an Arquitens+Gozantis fleet that seems to perform well enough that it seems a better fleet than a more conventional heavier-bomber fleet or Sloane fighter-heavy fleet.
 It would do well versus enemy fleets that are slow and unmaneuverable with poor flak (so say a fleet of mostly VSDs without Jerjerrod, for example) but those types of fleets are not very common.